1. Represent yourself professionally

 4. The Internet is not a private place

-By now we have all heard stories from around the country about men and women who have had negative consequences as a result of their MySpace or Facebook content.
-Don’t be the next person to get fired, lose an interview, or be arrested for things that were seen or read on their MySpace or Facebook pages.
+By now we have all heard stories from around the country about men and women who have had negative consequences as a result of their Facebook or Twitter content.
+Do not be the next person to get fired, lose an interview, or be arrested for things that were seen or read on your social media pages.

 5. Use your privacy settings